HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 ### Back/forward cache (bfcache)

-[The back/forward cache (bfcache)](https://web.dev/articles/bfcache) allows browsers to instantly restore a page from memory when users navigate using the browser’s back or forward buttons.
-Rather than reloading the page and re-executing JavaScript, the browser preserves the page’s state, resulting in near-instant navigations and improved user experience.
+[The back/forward cache (bfcache)](https://web.dev/articles/bfcache) allows browsers to instantly restore a page from memory when users navigate using the browser's back or forward buttons.
+Rather than reloading the page and re-executing JavaScript, the browser preserves the page's state, resulting in near-instant navigations and improved user experience.
 Because pages are restored in their previous state, BFCache can also help avoid layout shifts that might otherwise occur during re-navigation.

 However, all pages are <a hreflang="en" href="https://html.spec.whatwg.org/multipage/nav-history-apis.html#nrr-details-reason">not eligible</a> for BFCache.
 Eligibility depends on a set of page lifecycle requirements, and pages that violate these constraints fall back to full reloads.
 While BFCache behavior is handled by the browser, developers <a hreflang="en" href="https://developer.chrome.com/docs/devtools/application/back-forward-cache">can assess eligibility</a> using tools such as Chrome DevTools.

 Pages may be excluded from BFCache due to known lifecycle behaviors, including the use of unload or beforeunload event handlers, non-restorable side effects such as active connections or unmanaged timers, and certain third-party scripts that interfere with safe page restoration.
 Hence, the unload event is deprecated and discouraged due to its negative impact on performance and its incompatibility with the back/forward cache (BFCache).

 Browsers recommend avoiding unload in favor of alternatives such as pagehide and pageshow, a shift that is reflected in recent usage patterns.
 Compared to 2024, unload handler usage declined across all ranks and both devices in 2025.
 This reduction suggests that more pages are now eligible for BFCache behavior.
 Despite this progress, unload handlers remain more common on higher-ranked sites and on desktop, continuing to limit BFCache eligibility for a significant portion of the web, as seen below in the 2025 graph.

 {{ figure_markup(
   image="unload-handler-usage.png",
-  caption="Unload handler usage by website rank and device (2025)", description=”The chart shows the percentage of pages using unload event handlers by website rank on desktop and mobile in 2025.
+  caption="Unload handler usage by website rank and device (2025)", description="The chart shows the percentage of pages using unload event handlers by website rank on desktop and mobile in 2025.
 Among the top 1,000 websites, unload handlers appear on 28% of desktop pages and 20% of mobile pages, with usage declining steadily as rank increases.
-For all websites, unload handlers are present on 11% of desktop pages and 10% of mobile pages, with desktop usage higher than mobile at every rank.”, chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=140804120&format=interactive", sheets_gid="1870744021", sql_file="TODO"
+For all websites, unload handlers are present on 11% of desktop pages and 10% of mobile pages, with desktop usage higher than mobile at every rank.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=140804120&format=interactive", sheets_gid="1870744021", sql_file="TODO"